 Elders and Prestige

-An obviously wrong response to these questions would be to divert attention away from our own secret desire for honor by withholding honor from those God has told us to honor!
-In that case, envy, insecurity and lack of faith in God’s blessings on our part are the real issues.
+- To divert attention away from our own secret desire for honor by withholding honor from those God has told us to honor.
+In that case, envy, insecurity, and lack of faith in God’s blessings on our part are the real issues.
 Maybe we secretly want to be honored—and if we don’t get it, then we don’t want anyone else to get it either.

-Another wrong response would be to not honor anyone, for that would take away from their reward in heaven.
-But regardless how “spiritual” this sounds, it flatly contradicts scripture!
+- To avoid honoring anyone, for that would take away from their reward in heaven.
+Regardless of how “spiritual” this sounds, it flatly contradicts Scripture!
 Some might feel that honoring a person will tempt them to pride.
 It may, but it may not.
 We simply must get beyond the juvenile jealousy that prevents us from giving honor where honor is due.
-It is not up to us to judge another person’s pride, for there is plenty enough to keep us busy searching our own hearts in this regard.
-We must be careful that our human notions don’t lead us to violate clear commands of scripture to honor others.
+It is not up to us to judge another person’s pride, for there is plenty to keep us busy searching our own hearts in this regard.
+We must be careful that our human notions don’t lead us to violate the clear commands of Scripture to honor others.

-It seems to me the right response to being honored would be to have the attitude Jesus indicated in Luke 17:10, “So you also, when you have done everything you were told to do, should say, ‘We are unworthy servants; we have only done our duty.’”
-The Biblical basis for being an elder is because God has so directed you.
+It seems to me the right response to being honored is the attitude Jesus indicated in Luke 17:10, “So you also, when you have done everything you were told to do, should say, ‘We are unworthy servants; we have only done our duty.’”
+The biblical basis for being an elder is because God has so directed you.
 If doing the work of elder is something you were “told to do” by God, then “doing elder” is a matter of obedience—it is not about the honor of “being elder.”

-Isn’t that the essence of Paul’s thought that, “God considered me faithful putting me into service … I was shown mercy … and the grace of our Lord was more than abundant … Now to the King … be honor and glory forever and ever.
-Amen”?
-(1 Tim 1:12-17)
+Isn’t that the essence of Paul’s thought?
+“God considered me faithful putting me into service . . .
+I was shown mercy . . . and the grace of our Lord was more than abundant . . .
+Now to the King . . . be honor and glory forever and ever.
+Amen” (1 Tim.
+1:12-17).